Where did you travel abroad? Did you backpack?

 To improve her future job prospects, Amy should consider traveling to a non-Western country.
 While in Australia, we highly recommend heading to South East Asia if you are looking for cheap, easy and meaningful cross-cultural travel.

 - This article will help you further enjoy and profit from your international experiences: Maximizing Your Travel Experience Abroad

-- The articles and resources in The Effective Overseas Employee and Living Overseas will help you consider the skills and traits valued in internationally-oriented positions, both abroad and in North America.
+- The articles and resources in So You Want To Go Abroad and Living Overseas will help you consider the skills and traits valued in internationally-oriented positions, both abroad and in North America.

 - To benchmark your analysis of other cultures, you should be familiar with your own culture, read our section on The North American Identity.